 - AMI instructional ability test (part three)

 - AMI registration or renewal application form

-Should you need to contact BSU about a Part 1, 2 or 3 application or booking, email ADIAMIApplications@infrastructure-ni.gov.uk and someone will get back to you as soon as possible.
+If you need to contact BSU about your application or booking, email ADIAMIApplications@infrastructure-ni.gov.uk and someone will get back to you as soon as possible.

 AMI test centre locations

 The theory test (part one) is available at six test centres – Ballymena, Belfast, Londonderry, Newry, Omagh and Portadown.

 The riding ability (part two) and the instructional ability test (part three) are conducted at Craigavon, Londonderry (Newbuildings) and Mallusk.

 Approved Motorcycle Instructor test fees are available at the following page:

 After passing all three tests, you may apply to have your name added to the AMI Register, once you have paid the registration fee and had a satisfactory ANI check.

 If you hold an ADI licence in an EU country, you can get this transferred to a NI licence if you are resident in NI.